NFL Player Challenges

 Create a planning team including students, your principal and P.E. teachers.

-In your team, review the great play ideas on the NFL Play 60 website.
-With the help of your school’s P.E. teachers, provide time during the school day for students to attempt the challenges presented on the site.
+With the help of your school’s P.E. teachers, provide time during the school day for students to attempt the videos presented on the American Heart Association and NFL Play 60 video collection site.

-Write out simple directions for each activity idea and post them where students can see them, changing the challenges on a weekly basis.
-Come up with a system that keeps track of which students have completed each challenge.
+Write out simple directions for each activity idea and post them where students can see them, changing the video on a weekly basis.
+Come up with a system that keeps track of which students have completed each video.
 You might have a bulletin board outside the gym or main office, in the cafeteria or near the school entrance.
-You might also photocopy sheets that students can use to track their own challenge results.
+You might also photocopy sheets that students can use to track their own video completions.

 Spread the Word

-Advertise the program to students by making morning announcements, passing out flyers, putting up posters and placing ads in the school newsletter.
+Advertise the program to students by making morning announcements, posting on social media, putting up posters and placing ads in the school newsletter.

 Get Others Involved

 - Write out simple directions for videos

 - Create a way to track challenge results

 - Advertise the program